terraware/terraware-server/README.md

     curl -H "Authorization: Basic $(echo -n user:dummyKey | base64)" http://localhost:8080/api/v1/site/1

-You can browse the API interactively at [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).
+### Viewing the API documentation
+Start the server via the command line or in IntelliJ and then navigate to: [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).

 ### Running the tests